unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 Internal addresses can't be accessed directly by a wallet, which implies that domains owned by smart contracts can only be managed with rules defined by smart contracts themselves.
 For example, one cannot transfer a subdomain if such functionality isn't defined by a smart contract's set of methods.
 {% endhint %}

-## Delegating Domain Management
+## Delegating domain management

 CNS allows users to delegate executing certain transactions to accounts that aren't domain owners.
-Registry and Resolver smart contracts implement methods that make use of [Meta Transactions](../managing-domains/meta-transactions.md).
-One of the use-cases for using Meta Transactions is delegating blockchain calls, that use gas, to other accounts.
+Registry and Resolver smart contracts implement methods that make use of [Meta transactions](../managing-domains/meta-transactions.md).
+One of the use-cases for using Meta transactions is delegating blockchain calls, that use gas, to other accounts.
 For domain owners, it means that they don't need to have funds on their accounts to manage their domains if another party takes responsibility to pay for executing transactions.

 Unstoppable Domains uses a system that we call the Transaction Processor.
 The Transaction Processor makes it possible for users to mint and manage their domains without having to care about their wallet's balance.
 Under the hood, it represents a queue-based job processor that sends transactions from accounts owned by Unstoppable Domains.